AndrewAllen93/friendly-chainsaw/README.md

 # friendly-chainsaw
+# Worked with Zach Lyda and Sam Johnson

 # Installed necessary packages
 # Created Logo class along with constructor method with array of different shape options
 # Generate methods for the 3 different shapes